Have a Plan

 The twin bed, also called a single bed, is the most common type of kids bed for a kid's bedroom.
 It is 39” wide and 75” long.
 A variation on the twin bed is the extra long single bed or the twin X-long.
 It is 39” wide by 80” long and is a popular choice for decorating a teen’s room or a dorm room because of the additional length.

 Types of Beds

-Trends in bunks are constantly changing; they aren’t limited anymore to two twin beds, one above the other.
+Trends in kids bunks are constantly changing; they aren’t limited anymore to two twin beds, one above the other.
 They come in a variety of configurations, including twin over full and futon bunk beds.
 A variation on the classic bunk bed, the loft bed is just the top bunk with plenty of space for a desk, activity table or even a twin bed and dresser.
 Configurations for loft beds can be as inventive as your imagination (or whatever space limitations will allow).

-A canopy bed is a four poster with a covering.
+A kids canopy bed is a four poster with a covering.
 A canopy frame can be added to any four poster bed that has posts of equal height.
 Canopies are made from a variety of fabrics and can include a frill or tailored border.

-A style largely associated with the Victorian era, sleigh beds are a timeless alternative when decorating a child’s bedroom.
+A style largely associated with the Victorian era, kids sleigh beds are a timeless alternative when decorating a child’s bedroom.
 The soft flowing lines create a romantic feel.
 They come in a range of styles, including traditional.
 For a contemporary look, select one in a solid bold color.